 We all know what an amazing marketing tool Instagram can be.

 But are you making the most out of your Instagram marketing?
 Instagram, one of the most influential marketing and communication platforms for businesses, has officially shifted to video, and marketers for businesses large and small should take notice immediately.
-That means updating your Instagram marketing strategy accordingly and brushing up on all the right Instagram video sizes and formats.
+That means updating your Instagram marketing strategy accordingly and brushing up on all the right social media image guides and video sizes and formats.

 We’ll cover how to properly size the Instagram videos you post to your account in this post.
 You might discover that this is a little trickier than it might seem at first.
-There are several types of videos that you can utilize on Instagram, and the list keeps on growing.
+There are several types of video maker tools offered by Promo.com that you can utilize for Instagram.

 If you are wondering about the popularity of videos on the Instagram platform, consider this – five million videos were posted within the first 24 hours after the launch of Instagram Video.
 As more and more businesses uncover new ways to leverage video marketing on Instagram, the trend toward video and away from photos will only continue.
 Obviously, due to the high engagement rate videos on Instagram bring, most brands are on board with this form of content, and you don’t want your brand to be left behind.

 In this post, we will discuss these specific types of videos you can post to Instagram.

 All of these Instagram video formats contain video content.
 But each has its own specifics, both on when to use what platform as well as the video format.
 These include Instagram post sizes, length restrictions, aspects, etc.

 Before we look into the details on how these types of videos are used, what the requirements are, and anything else you might want to know before getting started on creating your Instagram video, it’s best to understand two key terms in the field: aspect ratio and size.